QbertMF/tilequest/readme.md

 ## Random shuffle
 Do not shuffle randomly.
 Only shuffle using valid moves.
 Then there is no need to check if the result is solvable.
-## Animation
-Apply animation for the tiles shifing on the grid
-## Numbers
+## more images
-Create setting for omitting the numbers
+Provide the option to select local picture for the puzzle Provide additionally AI generated pictures provide a button to select random image
-## Center image
+## AI Review
-Center and possibly strethc the image
+Get the AI to review the code (Use Copilot)